montrealelixir/playbook/guides/video_production/README.md

 - If the presenter was to the left of the screen, use _template-left_,
 - otherwise use _template-right_.

-Then, open up the file in screenflow.
+Then, open up the file in Screenflow.
 Get familiar with the assets in the template.
-Watch it to see how the transactions are implemented.
+Watch it to see how the transitions are implemented.

 ![Media Library](images/media_library.png)

 ### Title

 First, save your work.
 You may also want to turn of the "Show Audio Waveforms" option in the View menu to speed up Screenflow.

 In the timeline, drag the "pointer" the title _slide_ and click on the title clip in the timeline (first row, first clip).
 You should see the presentation title in the preview pane.
 In the preview pane, double-click on the title and update it.
 Do the same with the presenter name and the date.